 The fee charged by Emeriti for its services to the Plan is \$5 per month for each Participant.
-You are responsible for paying the entire portion of the fee during your employment and once you have ceased employment.
+You are responsible for paying the entire portion of the fee during your employment and following your employment.
 Your portion of this fee is charged monthly against your Account balances.
-If your Accounts are exhausted and you continue participation in the Plan, you must pay your portion of the fee by ACH Transfer.
+If your Accounts are exhausted and you continue participation in the Plan by enrolling in the Emeriti insurance, you must pay your portion of the fee by ACH Transfer.